Jindiande/Jindiande.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student at **Rutgers ECE Department**, advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
-I also work closely with [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/) and was also fortunate to visit [Prof. Qiaosheng Zhang](https://qiaoshengzhang.github.io/) at Shanghai AI Lab.
+I also work closely with [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/) and was fortunate to visit [Prof. Qiaosheng Zhang](https://qiaoshengzhang.github.io/) at Shanghai AI Lab.
 Previously, I earned my bachelor's degree from the **University of Electronic Science and Technology of China (UESTC).**

 My research focuses on the theoretical guarantees for statistical methods in machine learning and optimization problems.
 I am also interested in real-world applications of these methods.